1

 • For Veterans

-• Check to see if a program is registered for GI Bill® Benefits: If your program is not registered for these benefits, you can request your program register post-hire
+• Check to see if a program is registered for GI Bill® Benefits: If your program is not registered for these benefits, you can request your program register after you are hired.

 • For College Apprentices